wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 She moved quickly but casually toward the bandstand, pulling chalk from her kit as she walked.
 The musicians needed to adjust their rhythm before the seam could synchronize fully with their performance, but she couldn't simply interrupt the music without causing exactly the kind of public disruption they were trying to avoid.

 "Excuse me," she said to the guitarist during a brief pause between songs.
 "I'm with city maintenance.
-We're seeing some minor acoustic feedback from the river—could you try keeping your tempo to a steady three-count?
+We're seeing some minor acoustic feedback from the river; could you try keeping your tempo to a steady three-count?
 It'll help with the sound reflection off the water."

 The musician looked puzzled but nodded.
 "Three-four time instead of the waltz pattern?"